bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 And then we have something called a "canvas."
 The canvas is the most important thing on the page, along with the script.
 The `canvas` tag was added to HTML in HTML5, and it just creates an area where you can use JavaScript to "draw" on it, like a canvas.
 In the next part of this tutorial, I will show you how we can use JavaScript to create the graphics (visual parts) of the game and draw them onto the canvas.

 You might notice that the canvas has two HTML attributes but it does not have anything inside it (between the starting and ending tags).
 Two of the attributes are `width="400"` and `height="400"`.
 These just tell the browser that the canvas needs to be 400 by 400 pixels in size.
 There is also a `id="c"` attribute. `id` attributes are used in HTML to mark, or identify, objects.
 When you give an element an ID, you can then find that element in JavaScript or CSS using the ID.
 In the next part, the JavaScript will use the id to find the canvas to draw on.
 The canvas element is empty because we do not need to "add" anything to it - it is just an empty canvas to draw on.
+That's also why it is invisible.

 The last thing in the file is a `<script>` section.
 Browsers treat stuff inside `<script>` tags as JavaScript, and run them as soon as they get to that part of the file.
 Because of this, you can't put anything but JavaScript inside a script section because it will cause a JavaScript error.
 That's why the comments inside the script tags use two double slashes: JavaScript comments are different than HTML comments.